ebmakerlabs/toolkit/README.md

 ### Browser-based Email ###

 [Mailvelope](http://www.mailvelope.com/) uses the OpenPGP encryption standard which makes it compatible to existing mail encryption solutions.
 Works in your browser with services like Yahoo and Gmail.
-Plug-ins are available for Chrome, and beta for Firefox browsers.
+Plug-ins are available for Chrome, and beta for Firefox browsers. *Licensing considerations:* Mailvelope was licensed as Gnu GPL (2007). *Other considerations:* Mailvelope currently does not support signing messages.

 ### Browser- and Mobile Device-based Email ###

 [Hushmail](https://www.hushmail.com/about/) consists of built-in encryption and no third-party advertising.
-Web-based, or downloads available for Outlook or for your technical crew. *Licensing considerations:* See (https://www.hushmail.com/about/technology/security/)
+Web-based, or downloads available for Outlook or for your technical crew. *Licensing considerations:* See [security notes](https://www.hushmail.com/about/technology/security/)

 ## Secure Browsing ##

 [EFF's HTTPS Everywhere](https://www.eff.org/https-everywhere) is a communications protocol for secure in-browser communication.
+Versions are available for Firefox and Firefox on Android, and development releases for Chrome, Chromium, and Opera 15. *Licensing considerations:* Gnu GPL.

-[TOR - The Onion Router](https://www.torproject.org/) - free software, open network that helps you defend against traffic analysis, a form of network surveillance that threatens personal freedom and privacy, confidential business activities and relationships, and state security.
+[TOR - The Onion Router](https://www.torproject.org/) - free software, open network that helps you defend against traffic analysis, a form of network surveillance that threatens personal freedom and privacy, confidential business activities and relationships, and state security. *Licensing considerations:* Tor is subject to [several licenses](https://gitweb.torproject.org/tor.git?a=blob_plain;hb=HEAD;f=LICENSE).

 ## Voice Chat ##

 [Mumble](https://mumble.sourceforge.net/) is server and client chat software that encrypts voice communication.
 It's low-latency and is ideal for gamers.
-This is open source software that you can install on your own server, or use one of the available services that offer to host your account(s).
+This is open source software that you can install on your own server, or use one of the available services that offer to host your account(s). *Licensing considerations:* Mumble is listed as free and open.

 ## File Storage & sharing across devices ##